LaraTunc/wcd-final-capstone/README.md

 $ aws eks update-kubeconfig --name wcd-capstone --region us-east-1 --profile {yourAWSCredentialProfileName}
 ```

+Retrieve your kube config data by executing: `code ~/.kube/config`

 ## Starting the Observability Sytems

 We will use a helm chart to create the prometheus monitoring.
 Please make sure you have helm locally available.
 The following command installs the chart locally and updates the helm cache.